 It’s Easy to Expand Your Reach by Using Spanish Captions and Subtitles The U.S. is…

-If you do not have the essentials to add Spanish subtitles and captions to your video content, you are passing up a significant business opportunity, As video content slowly takes over the Internet (or quickly, rather, as its anticipated to account for 80% of online activity by the end of 2019), it’s important to make your video content accessible to people of all types – including non-native English speakers.
+If you do not have the essentials for adding Spanish subtitles and captions to your video content, you are passing up a significant business opportunity.
+As video content slowly takes over the Internet (or quickly, rather, as its anticipated to account for 80% of online activity by the end of 2019), it’s important to make your video content accessible to people of all types – including non-native English speakers.